sivaramambikasaran/sivaramambikasaran.github.io/blog.md

 ### <a href="./opinions">Opinions</a>

-Some of my opinions (Not for the faint-hearted)
+Some of my opinions (Not for conformists and the faint-hearted)

 ### <a href="./quotes">Quotes</a>